Smoke-Free Communities

 • Lack of staff education and training.

-• Need for improved health literacy of CSOs and clients.
+• Need for improved health literacy of community service organisations and clients.

 • Smoking is an addiction and it is hard to quit.

-• It is difficult to access health care professionals and nicotine replacement therapy (NRT).
+• It is difficult to access health care professionals and nicotine replacement therapy.

 Enablers